Jwink3101/notefile/readme.md

 By default, the SHA256 hash is computed.
 It is *highly* suggested that this be allowed since it greatly increases the integrity of the link between the basefile and the notefile sidecar.
 However, `--no-hash` can be passed to many of the functions and it will disable hashing.

-Note that `--no-hash` (or `--no-refresh`) must be passed *every time* that notefile is modified otherwise, depending on the opperation, it may get rehashed.
+Note that when using `--no-hash`, the file may still be rehashed in subsequent runs with `--no-hash` depending on the state of the file.

 When repairing an orphaned notefile, candidate files are first compared by filesize and then by SHA256.
 While not foolproof, this *greatly* reduces the number of SHA256 computations to be performed; especially on larger files where it becomes increasingly unlikely to be the exact same size.